rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    * Manager - assigns and un-assigns user accounts from orgs and spaces, but not deploy (push) applications.
    * Administrator - has all rights and privileges.
 So it's is for only a few user accounts in the operations team.

+   NOTE: There is no "Org Developer" role or a "QA Manager" role.

 ### BOSH Agents